AccuWeather: Milder Monday

-MONDAY: Turning milder, with morning sun giving way to clouds.
-High 57.
+MONDAY: Increasing clouds, milder.
+A few showers are possible at night.
+High 52.

-TUESDAY: Mostly cloudy and mild with a little rain or showers.
-High 62.
+TUESDAY: Mostly cloudy and breezy with a few showers around.
+High 65.

 Download the 6abc app for the latest updates from Action News and AccuWeather